 Medicare Enrollment Application

-As mentioned above, if you have begun receiving retirement benefits from Social Security or the Railroad Retirement Board (and have for at least four months), receive Social Security and have a disability, or suffer from ALS, you automatically receive Medicare Parts A and B without having to apply.
-If not automatically enrolled in Original Medicare or to enroll in any of the supplementary parts, you will need to apply for Medicare Part D, as well as Medigap or Medicare Advantage if you choose one of these plans.
+Upon turning 65, if you already receive retirement benefits from Social Security or the Railroad Retirement Board (and have for at least four months), receive Social Security and have a disability, or suffer from ALS, you automatically receive Original Medicare without having to apply.
+Everyone else needs to apply.
+You also need to apply for Medicare Part D, as well as Medigap or Medicare Advantage if you choose one of these plans.

 You may wish to seek expert assistance to guide you through the application process and answer any questions you have about Medicare.
 This includes helping you understand how Original Medicare, Part D, and Medicare Advantage Plans work together, and when or if you should apply for Medigap.

 Medicare Solutions, operated by HealthPlanOne, LLC, is a provider of solutions for your Medicare needs.
 Whether you need Medicare Advantage, Medigap, a Medicare Prescription Drug Plan, or assistance with managing your Original Medicare enrollment, Medicare Solutions provides you with the information you need to choose the options that meet your health insurance needs.